bitwiseworks/python-os2/Doc/library/io.rst

       raw stream to return from this method.
 They raise :exc:`UnsupportedOperation`.

-      .. versionadded:: 2.7
+      .. versionadded:: 3.1

-   .. method:: read(n=-1)
+   .. method:: read(size=-1)

-      Read and return up to *n* bytes.
+      Read and return up to *size* bytes.
 If the argument is omitted, ``None``, or negative, data is read and returned until EOF is reached.
-An empty bytes object is returned if the stream is already at EOF.
+An empty :class:`bytes` object is returned if the stream is already at EOF.

       If the argument is positive, and the underlying raw stream is not interactive, multiple raw reads may be issued to satisfy the byte count